 Other settings may be allowed in the future, so watch this space.

 You can also make your work usable in any setting, such as Game Master advice on narrative dice results or ways to structure encounters into full adventures.

 If you want to make up your own setting, that’s great!
 Follow the maxim, though: Create, Don’t Copy.
 This means you can’t use other intellectual properties (IP) from movies, books, TV, and so on.
 Don’t just file off the serial numbers either—it must be a new creation that doesn’t belong to anyone else.

 Properties that are in public domain are just that, and you’re free to use them should you wish.

 Your creations should be RPG products or useful for RPG games and products within the guidelines for settings detailed above.
 Collections of art to be used in RPG games is fine, as is fiction so long as it’s part of the RPG product like short vignettes and not the focal point.
 No software or apps are permitted, however.
 Files suitable for use with virtual tabletop software are allowed and should follow any applicable guidelines from that program as well as the ones we have here.

-You can freely use the art from our art collections we’ve made available in your works, but you must use Android art only in Android settings and Terrinoth art only in Terrinoth settings.
+You can freely use the art from our art collections we’ve made available in your works, but you must use Android art only in Android settings, Terrinoth art only in Terrinoth settings, and KeyForge art only in KeyForge settings.
 Art in the general collection can be used in other settings you create or for products that are for use in any setting.